Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series

 This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 In early Primetime Emmy Award ceremonies, the supporting categories were not always genre, or even gender, specific.
-Beginning with the 22nd Primetime Emmy Awards, supporting actors in comedy have competed alone.
+Beginning with 1970, supporting actors in comedy have competed alone.
 However, these comedic performances often included actors from miniseries, telefilms, and guest performers competing against main cast competitors.
 Such instances are marked below: